 Many respiratory infections can be prevented with simple measures, such as washing your hands before you touch the infant and discouraging those who are sick from visiting.
 It is also important to follow your doctor's advice regarding vaccinations for the infant and the siblings, as well as for the caregivers.

 Reducing lung irritants such as cigarette smoke, dust and pollution will help the lungs to grow and develop.
 Don't allow smoking within the house or anywhere else near the baby.

 Most babies with BPD get better over time.
 As your child's lungs improve and mature, they will have fewer problems with their breathing.
-Symptoms can settle down by 2-3 years old and may not require any further medical treatment.
+Symptoms can settle down by 2 to 3 years old and may not require any further medical treatment.

 Family and friends are great sources of support.
 Additionally, hospital personnel such as doctors, nurses, case managers and social workers will provide useful insight into your child's needs after leaving the hospital.
 They may also be able to direct you to support groups for parents of premature infants.